 Because I read manuals.

-Tell me, how is it that I’m supposed to use a device in my lap, while maintaining 20 centimeters (almost 8 inches) of distance from that device?
+Tell me, how is it that you’re supposed to use a device in your lap while maintaining 20 centimeters (almost 8 inches) of distance from that device?

-And this is a crystal clear example of how the regulations that are designed to protect us – these safety standards based on the thermal effect – don’t actually protect us.
+And this is a crystal-clear example of how the regulations designed to protect us – these safety standards based on the thermal effect – don’t actually protect us.